Information for Schools and Community Organizations

 There is no cost for students to receive peer-tutoring with L2L.
 One of the driving purposes of our program is to offer academic support to students who would not otherwise receive it to due to a lack of financial means.

-L2L School Coordinators have a passion for learning and for helping others, are creative problem solvers, and believe that all students can succeed under the right conditions with appropriate support.
-This role is open to anyone on staff at a school.
-If you are interested in becoming an L2L Trainer, contact us at info@l2l.ca
+L2L Coordinators have a passion for learning and for helping others, are creative problem solvers, and believe that all students can succeed under the right conditions with appropriate support.
+This role is open to anyone on staff at a school or community organization.
+If you are interested in bringing L2L to your institution and becoming an L2L Coordinator, please contact us at info@l2l.ca

 Bring L2L to your School!